-The rebate is an incentive for individuals and families to take our private health insurance.
-Depending on your income and age the rebate can help you reduce your premium, so you may pay less while getting the benefits private health cover has to offer.
+Your income tier and age will determine the percentage of the rebate you are eligible to receive.
+There are four income tiers for singles and families, each with different rebate percentages.
+Therefore, depending on your income and age the rebate may help you reduce your premium, so you can pay less while getting the benefits private health cover has to offer.

-If you fall into Tier 1, 2, or 3 and you do not have private hospital cover from 1 July, you will incur the Medicare Levy Surcharge (MLS) on your taxable income, which will be applied as per the table above.
+If you fall into Tier 1, 2, or 3 and you don’t have private hospital cover, you’ll incur the Medicare Levy Surcharge (MLS) on your taxable income.